-Once again I find myself spending the last day of the year scrolling through my Instagram feed, momentarily reliving the moments of happiness I experienced at home and abroad.
+Once again, I find myself spending the last day of the year scrolling through my Instagram feed, momentarily reliving the moments of happiness I experienced at home and abroad.

-The experience left me with the wish to slow down into 2016, and enjoy the comfort and (relative) security of living in the U.S. again.
+The experience left me wishing to slow down into 2016 and enjoy the comfort and (relative) security of living in the U.S. again.

 My intention heading into 2016 was to spend more time with friends, which led me to spend January and February in Oaxaca, Mexico.

 I spent my first few nights in a hostel until I found a spacious two-bedroom apartment right off the Zocolo, the square at the heart of the UNESCO-listed historic center.

-I'd work by day, sometimes at the quaint Impact Hub co-working space, and other times from cafes or the apartment.
+I'd work by day, sometimes at the quaint Impact Hub co-working space and other times from cafes or the apartment.

 At night, I'd meet friends for tacos and quesadillas from the various markets and street vendors.
-These cheap meals also helped balance out the higher cost ones.
-My time in Oaxaca was a celebration of friends and food.
+These cheap meals also helped balance out the higher-cost ones.

 In early April, I attended WooConf, an e-commerce conference by WooCommerce at the W Hotel in downtown Austin, Texas.

 Others I was curious about included San Diego and Portland, but I never made it that far.

-Following the conference, I rented a room in up-and-coming East Austin through Airbnb and spent the next two weeks connecting with a few friends I had in the city and meeting new people.
+Following the conference, I rented a room in up-and-coming East Austin through Airbnb and spent the next two weeks connecting with a few friends in the city and meeting new people.

 The social life revolves around eating and drinking, and from what I hear, the restaurant scene has come a long way in the last five years.

 While I arrived a little late for SXSW (South by Southwest), I'm looking forward to experiencing it for the first time in 2017.

 As a friend recently said, I don't know if Austin is my “forever home,” but it suits me well now.

-I visited for ten days in the Spring, and am so glad I finally saw it first hand.
-One again, I found a budget-friendly room rental via Airbnb.
+I visited for ten days in the Spring and am so glad I finally saw it first hand.
+Once again, I found a budget-friendly room rental via Airbnb.

 - Monumental street art

-- Gallery-hopping (I bought a colorful abstract painting now that I have a home to hang it in)
+- Gallery-hopping (I bought a colorful abstract painting now that I have a home to hang it in.)

 - Walking around Old Montreal and along the waterfront